rcode5/ga_event_tracker/README.md

 If you send in a function, but the result is null or undefined, we'll use the default value of 'empty'.

+## Building

+If you care to make modifications, the `compile.sh` script has been included to compile the Javascript from the Coffeescript.

 ## Contributions

 Feel free to fork, add your ideas and submit a pull request.